Viktoriia Safonova: 2020–2021 season

-2021–2022 season
+2021–2022 season: Beijing Olympics

 Following the withdrawal from the World Championships, Safonova competed at the beginning of the new season at the 2021 CS Nebelhorn Trophy, seeking a second opportunity to qualify a berth for Belarus at the 2022 Winter Olympics.
 She was third in both segments to win the bronze medal, taking the third of six available spots.
 She went on to place eighth at the 2021 CS Finlandia Trophy and repeat as gold medalist at the Ice Star.
 She won the gold medal at the 2021 CS Denis Ten Memorial Challenge.
 Safonova was invited to compete on the Grand Prix at the 2021 Rostelecom Cup following the withdrawal of Kazakh skater Elizabet Tursynbaeva.
 She placed seventh at the event.

 At the 2022 European Championships in Tallinn, Safonova finished ninth.
 Named to the Belarusian team for the 2022 Winter Olympics, Safonova placed seventeenth in the short program of the women's event.
 Thirteenth in the free skate, she rose to thirteenth overall.

 In March 2022, the International Skating Union banned Russian and Belarusian athletes from competing in international competitions following the Russian invasion of Ukraine.